-In 2015, males experienced a greater share of the total disease burden (53%) than females (47%).
-A larger proportion of the total disease burden for males was from dying prematurely.
-For females, the greatest proportion was from living with disease (AIHW 2019a).
+In 2015, females experienced a smaller share of the total disease burden (47%) than males (53%).
+A larger proportion of the total disease burden for females was caused by living with disease.
+For males, the greatest proportion of total burden was caused by premature death (AIHW 2019a).

-After cancer, the ranking of disease groups contributing to total burden of disease differed for males and females.
-For males, cardiovascular diseases ranked second, followed by musculoskeletal conditions and mental and substance use disorders (AIHW 2019a).
+After cancer, the ranking of disease groups contributing to total burden of disease differed for females and males.
+For females, musculoskeletal conditions ranked second, followed by mental and substance use disorders, cardiovascular diseases and neurological conditions (AIHW 2019a).

 After coronary heart disease, the specific diseases responsible for the most total burden among males and females differed.
-Among males, suicide and self-inflicted injuries ranked second, followed by back pain and problems, chronic obstructive pulmonary disease and lung cancer (Table 1).
+Among females, dementia ranked second, followed by back pain and problems, chronic obstructive pulmonary disease and anxiety disorders (Table 1).

 Coronary heart disease

 ABS (Australian Bureau of Statistics) 2008.
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 ABS cat. no. 4326.0.
 Canberra: ABS.

 ABS 2018a.
 National Health Survey: First results 2017–18.
 ABS cat. no. 4364.0.55.001.
 Canberra: ABS.